 Don't neglect houseplants that have been set outdoors for the summer.

-Summer sunlight and rain not withstanding, houseplants confined to pots still need to be fed.
-Ra-Pid-Gro and Miracle-Gro are two good water-soluble fertilizers to use according to directions on the container.
+Summer sunlight and rain not withstanding, houseplant confined to pots still need to be fed.
+Ra-Pid-Gro and Miracle-Gro are two good watersoluble fertilizers to use according to directions on the container.

 Since clay pots dry out rapidly, plants in those kinds of pots sometimes need to be watered twice a day.

-Pots that have been set in the ground under shrubbery should be given an occassional quarter turn so that roots will not grow out the drain hole into the soil beneath the pot.
-Pots or baskets which are on patios or porches and receive most of the light from one side will need to be turned occassionally so that plants don't grow one-sided.
+Pots that have been set in the ground under shrubbery should be given an occasional quarter turn so that roots will not grow out the drain hole into the soil beneath the pot.
+Pots or baskets which are on patios or porches and receive most of the light from one side will need to be turned occasionally so that plants don't grow one-sided.

 Cut off bloom stalks of coleus and pinch out growing tips of all branches to encourage further branching and bushiness.

 Pick off faded flowers or dropped petals of Madagascar periwinkle.
 Side shoots of periwinkle can be removed with a sharp knife or scissors and rooted in water or a rooting mix to increase the number of plants.
 Pieces set in the soil around the parent plant will root and fill in the pot.

 Prune tips of wandering Jew so the plant will continue to send up new growth from the main plant in the pot.
 Root the trimmings.

 Hanging baskets made of moss and wire should be sprayed regularly or dipped in a bucket of water to maintain moisture.
 It is next to impossible to remoisten moss that has dried out.